The Streetcars of / Los Tranvías de

 The car allegedly ran along 20 meters of Santiago's new electric railway on Thursday 23 July 2015.

 But that was all.
-It has apparently not run since that time and in February 2016 was found in a shed, protected but unused, near the new Santiago railroad station.
-Ferrocarriles de Cuba would like to see car 3008 returned to Matanzas so that it can become the "TRANS HERSHEY" again.
-There has been no recent report.
+It apparently never ran there again and in February 2016 was found in a shed, protected but unused, near the new Santiago railroad

 An unknown number of electric cars that once ran on suburban lines in the Havana area – the Hershey system, Havana Central, Cuban Electric, Western Railway and United Railways of Havana, and which had been built by Brill, St. Louis Car, Cincinnati Car, Wason Manufacturing and American Car & Foundry – have been rebuilt with gasoline motors and still run today on rural lines throughout Cuba.
 Because of repeated alterations the origin of the vehicle below, photographed recently in Holguín province north of Santiago, cannot be determined [Cuban Railways Yahoo Group]: